-If you have been a victim of a major weather storm like hurricane Sandy, a forest fire, a flood or an earthquake, you have a pretty good idea of why homeowners, landlords and renters may need catastrophe insurance.
-These events have occurred with an alarming frequency in recent years.
+If you have been a victim of a major weather event like Hurricane Sandy, a forest fire, a flood or an earthquake, you have a pretty good idea of why homeowners, landlords and renters may need catastrophe insurance.
+These events have occurred with alarming frequency in recent years.

 What are the different kinds of catastrophe insurance and how do you decide which coverage you really need?
 Start by contacting an independent agent in the Trusted Choice® network who can review the types of disaster coverage available in your area and help you make the right choices for your home and family.

-According to the Insurance Information Institute (III), a catastrophe is an unusually severe natural or man-made disaster that results in potential insurance claims in excess of $25 million.
-While there are several different types of insurable catastrophes, not all of them require separate coverage.
-Some are included in a homeowners, renters or auto policies, or can be added as a rider attached to an existing policy.
+According to the Insurance Information Institute, a catastrophe is an unusually severe natural or man-made disaster that results in potential insurance claims in excess of $25 million.
+While there are several different types of insurable catastrophes, not all require separate coverage.
+Some are included in homeowners, renters or auto policies, or can be added as a rider attached to an existing policy.

 Disasters that can be covered by insurance include:

 It is a good idea to have an emergency plan for your family when the unexpected happens.
-For example, every household should have a fire escape plan.
+Every household should have a fire escape plan.
 In case of a fire, know your family’s escape routes and meeting places.
-The same is true of major storms, since every geographic area in the U.S. experiences tornadoes, windstorms or hurricanes.
+The same is true of major storms, since every geographic area in the US experiences tornadoes, windstorms and hurricanes.
 Know your storm shelter areas and evacuation plans.

 Always have emergency supplies on hand, including flashlights, batteries, power generators, non-perishable food and emergency water.
-If you have advance warning, make contact with your insurance agent and out-of-town family members.
+If you have advance warning, contact your insurance agent and out-of-town family members.

-For example, some areas in the U.S. are considered to be in “100-year flood zones” or may be at risk for flooding only every 200 years.
-Central California, for instance, experienced a catastrophic flood in 1861 that created an inland sea for a period of six months, and scientists are concerned that such a “megaflood” could happen again.
+Some areas in the US are considered to be in 100-year flood zones, while others may be at risk for flooding only every 200 years.
+Central California experienced a catastrophic flood in 1861 that created an inland sea for a period of six months, and scientists are concerned that such a megaflood could happen again.

 Predicting exactly what disasters you may need to prepare for and deciding whether you need catastrophe insurance is complicated.
 You can start with the following questions: